logzio/documentation/docs/shipping/Code/java.md

 * Replace `<YOUR-SERVICE-NAME>` with the name of your tracing service defined earlier.

-### Check Logz.io for your traces

-Give your traces some time to get from your system to ours, and then open [Tracing](https://app.logz.io/#/dashboard/jaeger).

 ### Controlling the number of spans

 To limit the number of outgoing spans, you can use the sampling option in the Java agent.